Whether you deliciously season or smother them, everyone needs this simple and easily customizable broasted potatoes recipe in their arsenal.

 So, why do they call them broasted potatoes?
 Well, I can’t speak for whoever said that first.
 But common sense tells me it is because they are roasted in the oven close to the broiler and you can turn the broiler on the last few minutes to get them nice and toasty.
 Roasted + broiler = broasted.

 Now, let’s make some taters!

-- Russet Potatoes (or your favorite type)
+- Russet potatoes (or your favorite type)

-- Olive Oil (or vegetable oil)
+- Olive oil (or vegetable oil)

 How to Make Broasted Potatoes

 I place these in a bowl and drizzle them with olive oil, then my seasonings.
-Stir really well with my hands to coat.
+Stir really well with your hands to coat.

-Usually, when I’m making roasted veggies I just put it all on the pan and toss it in oil there while oiling the pan at the same time but potatoes have such a tendency to stick that I prefer to do the two separately for extra insurance.
+Usually, when I’m making roasted veggies I just put it all on the pan and toss it in oil there while oiling the pan at the same time.
+But potatoes have such a tendency to stick that I prefer to do the two separately for extra insurance.